feren-OS/hello-Rounded-Corners/README.md

 sudo make install
 ```

-Finally restart KWin and Plasma to clear their cache:
+Finally restart KWin to clear their cache:
 ```
 kwin_x11 --replace &
-plasmashell --replace &
 ```

-You should now be able to use KDE's system settings to enable and modify the theme.
+You should now be able to use KDE's system settings to enable the rounding.

 ## Donate

+<b>This below portion has been kept in from the origin of this code, out of due respect.</b>
 People have asked me to donate because they enjoyed these tools.
 Here's how you can donate:

 1) Open your favorite search engine